gsbdarc/rcpedia/docs/_user_guide/storage.md

 /home/users/<SUNetID>
 ```

 !!!
-Note
+Important
-    The home directory is not for storing or outputting large files while working on a project.
+    The home directory is **not** for storing or outputting large files while working on a project.
 It is a good place to store small files like scripts and text files.
 Your home directory storage space is capped at 50 GB.
 If your home directory is full, you won't be able to access [JupyterHub](/_getting_started/jupyter/){:target="_blank"}.

 ### Project Directory